lindseymyrick/jquery-salary-calculator/INSTRUCTIONS.md

+HTML
+[x] create 5 inputs + 1 submit button
+[x] create table
+[x]create total output

+JS
+[] function that runs the entire process
+[x] function that when submit button is clicked, val method should grab information and store in an object
+    [x] create array to store info
+    [x] create empty object to store infor
+    [x] create global variable that stores  salary divided by 12 [x] clear input fields using empty method
+[] function that appends information to table in the DOM [x] function that takes global variable with monthly cost and adds to a total monthly cost [x] function if total monthly cost exceeds 20, add a red background color [] function if delete button is pushed, removes employee from DOM

+[] conditional,

 # Weekend Challenge: jQuery Salary Calculator
 Create an application that records employee salaries and adds salaries up to report monthly costs.